sabotage-linux/sabotage/README.md

 ATTENTION: if you're using void or arch linux, building gcc630 in stage1 might fail due to a buggy ld. there's a workaround though: https://github.com/sabotage-linux/sabotage/issues/505

-Older pre-3.8 Linux systems will not support the rootless chroot approach used by `./enter-chroot`.
-Disable `SUPER` and run `./enter-chroot` as root if you encounter an issue.

 At this point, stage1 is complete and your Sabotage chroot is set up.
 There are two optional steps to consider at this time: